w-thomas/assignment1/bio.md

 I just bought a house with my wife in August.
 We live in Oregon.

+Alternate bio change: We are getting ready to get a pet.
+We are going to get a cat!

 Programming Background:
 My favorite project in CS 162 was the combat game we created.
 It was an excersise in using class objects, and involved creating a simple text based RPG combat game similar to something like Dungeongs and Dragons.